-- Continually ignoring the teacher when corrected on minor offenses. - Confrontation with adults. - Obscene language. - Harassment (physical, verbal or assault). - Complicity in serious disorder or violence. - Plagiarism or theft of intellectual material (can be dealt with after a class has finished). - Intentionally damaging school property (could be minor, depends on the extent of the damage). - Falsified grades or documents (can be dealt with after a class has finished).
+- Continually ignoring the teacher when corrected on minor offenses. - Confrontation with adults. - Obscene language. - Harassment (physical, verbal or assault). - Complicity in serious disorder or violence. - Violating the Academic Honesty Policy or theft of intellectual material (can be dealt with after a class has finished). - Intentionally damaging school property (could be minor, depends on the extent of the damage).

-• Possession of pornography (can be dealt with after a class has finished).
+- Falsified grades or documents (can be dealt with after a class has finished). - Possession of pornography (can be dealt with after a class has finished).
 In every case of indiscipline, the member of staff will have to judge how to respond appropriately.